mnentwig/echeese61/README.md

 Right now: 8' drawbar through the "reed" channel at fixed level.
 And that's all.

 # Controls
 MIDI USB (must be visible at boot.
-No hotplug)
+No hotplug!

 # Installation
 The git repository contains the binary file kernel8-32.img (Raspberry PI 3 only).